Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: The cross-stream normal stress

 \section{The cross-stream normal stress $\langle ww\rangle$}

 The cross-stream stress $\langle ww\rangle$ is shown in figure \ref{Fig5} for the DNS of table \ref{TableDNS}.
 As for the stream-wise stress, the ``bounded dissipation'' overlap

 is seen in figure \ref{Fig5} to closely fit the data from $y \approxeq 60$ all the way to $Y \approxeq 0.4$, while the example of a logarithmic fit hugs the data only over the short interval $Y \in [0.1, 0.2]$.
-An alternative logarithmic tangent at smaller $Y$, say 0.01, not shown in figure \ref{Fig5}, would in turn correspond to an overlap with an outer end at the suspiciously small value of $Y \approx 0.02$.

 The test of overlap (\ref{wwOLBD}) devised in section \ref{sec2} is shown in figure \ref{Fig6}(a).
-While the ``CS'' overlap (\ref{wwOLBD}) does not look quite as convincing as the one for $\langle uu\rangle$ in figure \ref{Fig2}, it appears clearly superior to the example of a logarithmic law.
+While the ``CS'' overlap (\ref{wwOLBD}) does not look quite as convincing as the one for $\langle uu\rangle$ in figure \ref{Fig2}, it appears clearly superior to the a logarithmic law, an example of which is included in the figure.
 A straightforward extension of the overlap fit (\ref{wwOLBD}) to

 actually resolves the problem almost perfectly in figure \ref{Fig6}(b), in which the \#10 profile of table \ref{TableDNS} has been added to show how the narrow computational box of this DNS affects the $\langle ww\rangle$ overlap.
-Figure \ref{Fig6}(b) also shows a slight ``hump'' at $y \approxeq 75$, ahead of the overlap starting at $y \approxeq 150$.

-This refined overlap analysis demonstrates that equation (\ref{wwOLBD}) is a valid low-order approximation of the overlap.
-However, to avoid developing a matching correction of order $\mathcal{O}(\Reytau^{-1})$ for the inner expansion, which is not essential to the understanding of the asymptotic structure of $\langle ww\rangle$, the basic overlap (\ref{wwOLBD}) is used in the following.
-With this, the question of overlap is resolved in favor of the ``CS'' version (\ref{wwOLBD}), leading to the outer expansion of $\langle ww\rangle$
+Also noted in figure \ref{Fig6} is a slight ``hump'' of the ``CS'' overlap, centered at $y \approxeq 75$, and it is not clear whether it represents an actual flow feature or can be attributed to computational uncertainty.
+Hence, the start of the overlap can only be located between $y \approxeq 70$ and 150.
+This refined analysis demonstrates that equation (\ref{wwOLBD}) is a valid low-order approximation of the overlap.
+To avoid developing a matching correction of order $\mathcal{O}(\Reytau^{-1})$ for the inner expansion, which is not essential to the understanding of the asymptotic structure of $\langle ww\rangle$, the basic overlap (\ref{wwOLBD}) is used in the following.
+This leads to the outer expansion of $\langle ww\rangle$

 where the product $0.14 \times 6.071 = 3.40/4$ ensures a zero centerline slope of $\langle ww\rangle_{out}$.

 As for $\langle uu\rangle$, the inner expansion of $\langle ww\rangle$ must be of the form $\langle ww\rangle = f_0(y) + \Reytau^{-1/4}\,f_1(y)\, +$ ... , with $f_0 \to 3.85$ and $f_1 \to -3.40\, y^{1/4}$ for $y \gg 1$ in order to asymptote to the overlap (\ref{wwOLBD}).
 This is achieved by the simple fit for the $\Reytau^{-1/4}$ term in the inner expansion